agongee/muse-kv/README.md

 ![logo](readme_src/MUSE_LOGO.png "MUSE")

 MUSE[múse] is a in-memory key-value store system.
 MUSE works as a server system with database.
 MUSE stores, updates and retrieve data via a set of commands which are sent on a server-client model with TCP socket.
+(By the way, the logo stands for aengMUSE(=parrot in korean) and shields(to demonstrate that it is very secure!)
 MUSE has some key properties which are distinguishable from other key-value store system.

 * MUSE provides multithreading.
 Server can serve multiple commands from multiple clients simultaneously by multithreading.
 This makes MUSE faster when there are many clients attached to the server.